-Over the years, Scans Daily has become somewhat infamous for this kind of behavior.
+Over the years, Scans Daily has become somewhat infamous for this kind of behavior (as well as Political Correctness Gone Mad to a lesser extent).
 So much so that the guy who wrote this article attributes Scans Daily as a major cause of the 2008 spike in comics Hatedom.
 This varies by post—many comics are praised beyond all reason, and others have a balanced reception.
 But if your favorite happens to fall into the "negative" reception zone, it's going to hurt.

 The Factual Opinion where Tucker Stone] rains the venom down on mainstream comics.
 To be fair to ol' Tuck though, most of his critiques are well conceived, and when he likes something, or even just an element of something (often the art) he will straight up admit it.
 Also, his wife, Nina seems to enjoy everything she reviews.